hexpresso/WU-2019/EscapeGameSogeti/BadVM/README.md

 mitsurugi@dojo:~/chall/ESCAPE$
 ```

 Well, multiples password give the "goodboy" message.
-Either I didn't understand anything, either something is wrong.
-I looked at the scoreboard and four teams allready solved it. something must be wrong in my works.
+Either my minds are blown after fex hours of reverse, either something is wrong.
+I looked at the scoreboard and four teams allready solved it.
+Something must be wrong in my works.

 My gdb script output only 20 chars to be xored with the reference string.
-That's weird.
-After few hours spent on this crakme for decoding opcodes, a little light lit on my mind about a constant I saw.
-Remember the line:
+That's the weird point.
+After hours spent on this crakme for decoding opcodes, a little light just lit on my mind about a constant I saw.
+Remember the line in the disass-ed opcodes:
 ```bash
 addr: 0x4, func 0x0000555555554af0
 0x914:   [2] MOV R1,0x14
 ```
-in the VM?
 0x14 in hex is 20.
 This is put at the beginning of a loop.
-Maybe the VM has a bug.
+Maybe the VM has a bug?
 I hex-edit the ELF file to change this value to 0x1D and re-run it.
 Replayed the gdb script, and surprise surprise, we now have 29 chars to XOR with the reference string.

 ```python
 #! /usr/bin/python3